peppyeben/burrow-finance-assistant/README.md

 ## Key Features

--   **Account Overview at a Glance:** Instantly see your supplied assets, borrowed amounts, collateral status, and health factor on Burrow Finance.
+-   **Account Overview at a Glance:** Instantly see your supplied assets, borrowed amounts, collateral status, and health factor on Burrow/Rhea Finance.
 -   **Simplified Asset Management:** Generate transaction payloads for supplying, borrowing, repaying, and withdrawing assets directly through the assistant.
 -   **Collateral Management Insights:** Understand your collateral status and health factor to make informed decisions and manage risk effectively.
--   **Stay Informed:** Keep track of your Burrow Finance positions and activities in a user-friendly way.
+-   **Stay Informed:** Keep track of your Burrow/Rhea Finance positions and activities in a user-friendly way.

 ## User Flow

 1.  **Get Supported Tokens:**

-    -   Ask the assistant: "What tokens are supported on Burrow Finance?"
+    -   Ask the assistant: "What tokens are supported on Burrow/Rhea Finance?"
     -   The assistant will display a table of supported tokens.

 2.  **Get Asset Farms:**

-    -   Ask the assistant: "What are the asset farms on Burrow Finance?"
+    -   Ask the assistant: "What are the asset farms on Burrow/Rhea Finance?"
     -   The assistant will display a table of available asset farms.

 3.  **Check Health Factor:**